 Purple loosestrife was mapped and removed along the beach between sites 20 and 21, and near the boat launch.
-A total of 51 plants were removed from two locations (Figure 30).
+A total of two plants were removed and four flowerheads were cut from two locations due to biocontrol presence (Figure 32).